A partnership with Orfalea College of Business

 • In English or include English subtitles.

-You must be the original author of everything in your video or have permission to use copyright-protected material.
-You must provide written proof that you have permission to use copyrighted material.
+You must be the original author of everything in your video or have evidence of written permission to use copyright-protected material.

 Submissions using non-licensed, copyrighted musical, visual, or literary properties without legal permission are ineligible.
-Yes, this includes music.
-Each person appearing in your video must fill out and sign the Personal Image and Voice Release Agreement (page two of the entry form).
+This includes music.
+Each person appearing in your video must sign the release agreement.

 Students are expected to compete in the spirit of the Mustang Way.
 Students may not, for example, purchase votes on social media as part of the competition.
 If students are suspected of purchasing votes, they will be disqualified.